horenbergerb/horenbergerb.github.io/_posts/2023-11-30-rss-news-feed-in-obsidian.md

 I'm happy with this though.
 It's a pretty clean way to render a limited amount of news.
 I don't want an endlessly scrolling feed, and I don't want links to comment sections.
 I just want small set of articles that I can choose to read.

-# News
+# Local LLMs are catching up to GPT fast.
+How?

 First day perusing my RSS feed, I noticed [this article about the gap between open source LLMs and GPT.](https://arxiv.org/abs/2311.16989) It's actually nice how it breaks down the best open source models per dataset, but I suspect it's already out of date; the new [Qwen](https://github.com/QwenLM/Qwen) and [Deepseek](https://github.com/deepseek-ai/DeepSeek-LLM) ~70B models are supposed to be the new open source champs on datasets like MMLU.
 They may even be better than GPT3.5.
+The gap is getting pretty narrow.

 I want to look into these models more.
 There were some interesting tweets about them.
 One comment of interest regarded the training schedule: